 Visiting famous cities and tourist destinations is a key part of our summer programme.
 We ensure that every sight we visit has implemented the correct Government and Public Health guidance to obtain the ‘We’re Good to Go’ industry standard and consumer mark.

 Our coach company, Safeguard Coaches, have been accredited as ‘Good to Go’ by Visit England.

 The coaches are deep cleaned every day before the start of service, using virucidal fogging.
 This process permeates the entire vehicle air-conditioning system to reduce the chance of any infection recirculating.

 Drivers clean touchpoints and exposed surfaces throughout the day.
-Drivers wear appropriate PPE and are temperature checked every day before starting a shift.
+Drivers are temperature checked every day before starting a shift.

 All passengers will be required to sanitise their hands before they get on and when they get off the coach.
 Face coverings will also be worn on board the coaches.

-Coaches will be arranged to facilitate social distancing and will be filled from the back of the coach towards the front of the coach, and offloaded in reverse, to maintain social distancing.
+Coaches will be filled from the back of the coach towards the front of the coach, and offloaded in reverse, to maintain social distancing.

 Rules and regulations can change quickly, which means some of the locations we traditionally visit on excursions or aspects of the social programme might change.
 Even so, we will ensure that you still have a great summer camp experience.

-We have worked carefully with Charterhouse School to develop the very best COVID-secure programme based on their experience and will communicate any changes to the policies listed above as UK government guidance changes as we approach July 2022.
+We have worked carefully with Charterhouse School and Cranleigh School to develop the very best COVID-secure programme based on their experience and will communicate any changes to the policies listed above as UK government guidance changes as we approach July 2023.